-The Committee on Space Research of the coordinates and stimulates space research in Switzerland.
-It maintains contact with international organisations like and .
-It produces a report every two years on space science activities in Switzerland (see ).
+The Committee on Space Research of the Swiss Academy of Sciences coordinates and stimulates space research in Switzerland.
+It maintains contact with international organisations like ESA's science program and COSPAR.
+It produces a report every two years on space science activities in Switzerland (see publications).

 Space research in Switzerland is carried out by many groups at universities, federal institutes of technology and private companies.
 The funding for this research comes mainly from these institutions, with additional essential contributions from the Swiss National Science Foundation and from the Federal Government.

 The breadth and depth of the research carried out in Switzerland in this area cannot be summarized in a few lines.
 Here we just indicate the various areas of research (see publications for more details).

 The planets, the sun, the stars and the universe